Is there a secular decline in disruptive patents? Correcting for measurement bias: Measuring Patent Disruptiveness

 \section{Measuring Patent Disruptiveness}

-The CD index was developed by \cite{funk2017dynamic} and used by \cite{park2023papers} to characterize whether a patent or scientific publication is considered more consolidating (i.e., building upon previous research and reinforcing the status quo) or more disruptive (i.e., obsolescing previous research and pushing into new directions).\footnote{Since its introduction by \cite{funk2017dynamic} the index has been used in a wide variety of analyses to capture the disruptive content of patents \cite[e.g.][]{kaltenberg2023, wu2019} and of scientific papers \cite[e.g.][]{bornmann2020disruption, wu2019}.} It is based on the idea that a patent or scientific publication is disruptive if "the subsequent work that cites it is less likely to also cite its predecessors" \cite[][p.
-139]{park2023papers}.
-The CD index ranges from -1 (consolidating) to 1 (disruptive).
-The measure uses five-year post-publication windows in its construction, referred to as $CD_5$.
-For scientific papers, it starts in 1945; for patents, it starts in 1980.
+The CD index was developed by \cite{funk2017dynamic} and used by \cite{park2023papers} to characterize whether a patent or scientific publication is considered more consolidating (i.e., building upon previous research and reinforcing the status quo) or more disruptive (i.e., obsolescing previous research and pushing into new directions).\footnote{Since its introduction by \cite{funk2017dynamic} the CD index has been used in a wide variety of analyses to capture the disruptive content of patents \cite[e.g.,][]{frey_2023, kaltenberg2023, wu2019} and of scientific papers \cite[e.g.,][]{frey_2023, bornmann2020disruption, wu2019}.} The CD index ranges from -1 (consolidating) to 1 (disruptive). \cite{park2023papers} use five-year post-publication windows in its construction, referred to as $CD_5$, and their analysis starts in 1945 for scientific papers and in 1980 for patents.